-I wanted to pan fry the fillets so I asked Andy, my fish guy, to fillet them for me.
-I often ask him to give me the leftover head and carcass so I can make my own fish stock.
-If I'm only buying one fish, I'll freeze the head and carcass in a zip lock bag until I have enough for stock.
+I wanted to pan-fry the fillets, so I asked Andy, my fish guy, to fillet them for me.
+I often ask him to give me the leftover head and carcass to make my fish stock.
+If I'm only buying one fish, I'll freeze the head and carcass in a zip-lock bag until I have enough for stock.

 How to Cook Branzino

-Rather than season the fillets individually, we like to season the flour that we are going to dredge the fish in.
-You can season with just salt & pepper to taste or use a seafood commercial brand or make up your own special seafood blend using your favorite herbs and spices.
+Rather than season the fillets individually, we like to season the flour in which we will dredge the fish.
+You can season with just salt & pepper to taste, use a seafood commercial brand, or make up your own unique seafood blend using your favorite herbs and spices.

-We enjoy a commercial product called Fisherman's Wharf by Urban Accents that has salt, black pepper, dehydrated garlic, white onion, lemon peel, parsley, green peppercorn, green onion, and a little soybean oil.
-Salt & pepper will do or come up with your own combination of fresh or dried herbs.
+We enjoy a commercial product called Fisherman's Wharf by Urban Accents with salt, black pepper, dehydrated garlic, white onion, lemon peel, parsley, green peppercorn, green onion, and a little soybean oil.
+Salt & pepper will do, or come up with your own combination of fresh or dried herbs.

 How to Pan Fry Branzino

 - Heat a nonstick frying pan over medium heat until hot.
-I prefer nonstick pans when cooking fish because it helps prevent sticking although there are good tips for keeping fish from sticking in any pan you use.
-See my post How To Prevent Fish From Sticking To The Pan.
+I prefer nonstick pans when cooking fish because it helps prevent sticking, although there are good tips for keeping fish from sticking in any pan you use.

 - When the pan is hot, add the butter being careful not to let it brown or burn.